|

 Ettinger, R. H., Reid, A. K., and Staddon, J. E. R. (1987).
 Sensitivity to molar feedback functions: A test of molar optimality theory.
 Journal of Experimental Psychology: Animal Behavior Processes, 13(4), 366-375.
 PDF

 Staddon, J. E. R. & Reid, A. K (1987).
 Adaptation to reward.
 In A. C. Kamil, J. R. Krebs, & H. R. Pulliam (Eds.).
-Foraging behavior (pp. 497-523).
+Foraging Behavior (pp. 497-523).
 New York: Plenum.

 Reid, A. K. and Staddon, J. E. R. (1987).
 Within-session meal-size effects on induced drinking.
 Journal of the Experimental Analysis of Behavior, 48(2), 289-301.
 PDF